Kyrie Irving NBA Preview vs. the Trail Blazers

-The Dallas Mavericks, Kyrie Irving included, face the Portland Trail Blazers on Wednesday at 8:30 PM ET.
+Kyrie Irving and his Dallas Mavericks teammates will face the Portland Trail Blazers on Friday at 8:30 PM ET.

 Watch the NBA, other live sports and more on Fubo!
 Use our link to sign up for a free trial.